 The physical (on-disk) structure of a typical bundle (top-level directory) is described in this section and summarised in Table 2.
 Please note that this "Contents and Rules" discussion does not apply to the SPICE Bundle.
-For more information on the SPICE bundle Contents and Organisation see Section 9.
+For more information on the SPICE bundle Contents and Organisation see Section 10.
 Multiple collections of the same type are allowed in a bundle (unless specifically stated in Table 2, see column "No. Of Occurrences").
-If a bundle contains multiple collections of the same type, the name of the sub-directories must be formed by adding a suffix with a brief descriptive title after the collection type (i.e.
+If a bundle contains multiple collections of the same type, the name of the sub-directories must be formed by adding a suffix with a brief descriptive title after the collection type (i.e. <collection\type>\\<title>, see collection types in Table 1).

-<collection_type><title>, see collection types in Table 1).
-For example, if two calibration collections are included in a bundle, the sub-directories could be named: calibration_ground and calibration_flight.
 The corresponding mission annex typically provides additional guidelines for each mission.